cerebral-legacy/cerebral-website/content/get-started/03_render-state.en.md

 ---
-title: Render state
+title: Exposing State to the View
 ---

-## Exposing State to the View
+## 3: Exposing State to the View

 Now lets get that state displayed on our webpage.
 First of all we need to tell our ViewComponent (HeaderButton) to **connect** to that state.
 Why is that?
 Well you'll get the enlightment a few lines further down, just believe and stay with us!